mbj/auom/README.md

 * Allows namespacing of unit systems via subclass.
 * Well tested (100% mutation coverage via [mutant](https://github.com/mbj/mutant))

-The default set of predefined units is miminal as this library should be used in an application specific subclass.
+The default set of predefined units is minimal as this library should be used in an application specific subclass.
 Override: ```AUOM::Unit.units```

 Installation